qshosfw/joaquimorg/README.md

 All is a cloned and customized version of DualTachyon's open firmware found [here](https://github.com/DualTachyon/uv-k5-firmware) ... a cool achievement !

 > [!TIP]
 > Same work done by others.
-I encourage you to take a look at those too.
+I encourage you to take a look at those for a more stable and complete FW. <br>
 > [OneOfEleven](https://github.com/OneOfEleven) <br>
 > [DualTachyon](https://github.com/DualTachyon) <br>
 > [Mikhail](https://github.com/fagci) <br>